-ACA Medicaid Expansion in Virginia
+Learn About the ACA Medicaid Expansion in Virginia

 The Obamacare Medicaid expansion is a set of optional guidelines made available to all 50 states and Washington, D.C.
 So far, 31 states and Washington, D.C. have implemented the new Affordable Care Act Medicaid eligibility rules to extend coverage to a broader range of recipients.
 The Medicaid expansion details further include additional financial resources granted to states that accept the new guidelines.
 The ACA Medicaid expansion cost to states is minimal, as the federal government provides the funding.
 Unfortunately for some applicants, Virginia is one of the states that did not choose to take advantage of the new Medicaid rules.

 The federal government creates the Obamacare Medicaid expansion details while the program is administered and managed locally by the state government.
 The ACA expansion of Medicaid also provides financial help to states as a way to control the additional expenses associated with expansion.
 Since the expansion of Medicaid in Virginia did not take place, hundreds of thousands of potential beneficiaries are not covered.
 These potential beneficiaries fall into a “coverage gap” that exists.
 However, additional programs such as Governor’s Access Plan (GAP) serve to try and remedy this gap by providing coverage to more individuals.

 What does opting out of the Affordable Care Act Medicaid expansion mean for Virginia?